-All majors in the Business and Information Systems Department are required to successfully pass a written exit examination, administered during the fall semester of the student's junior year subject to completion of the following core courses: AC 220-221, BA 302, BA 310, BA 371, BA 375,
+All majors in the Business and Information Systems Department are required to successfully pass a written exit examination, administered during the fall semester of the student's senior year.

-EC 282, EC 283, FN 311 and MK 301.
 There will be a charge of \$35 plus handling fee for the exit exam.